Stock and Corporate Bonds

 Balance sheet amount

-Purpose of holding*1
+Purpose of shareholding*1

 Mazda Motor Corporation